Roxanne Reid - Africa Addict

 Swimmers, surfers and kite-surfers all love Roman Beach

 Pack your hat and sunscreen for a day on the beach.
-Roman Beach in the Waenhuiskrans Nature Reserve is by far the most popular hangout on hot summer days in Arniston, a place for early morning beach walks, lazing under a beach umbrella, building sand castles, swimming or even body boarding and surfing.
-The warm Mozambique current makes for pleasant water temperatures.
+Roman Beach in the Waenhuiskrans Nature Reserve is by far the most popular hangout on hot summer days in Arniston, a place for early morning beach walks, lazing under a beach umbrella, building sand castles, swimming, body boarding and surfing.
+The warm Agulhas current makes for pleasant water temperatures.
 There’s another beach in front of the hotel, but it’s quite small except at low tide.

 Enjoy seafood in Arniston in the Overberg